Edinburgh Doctoral College Scholarships (EDCS)

 The University of Edinburgh has been working for some time to embed equality, diversity and inclusion (EDI) in its activities and to widen participation (WP) for students from disadvantaged and underrepresented backgrounds.
 The Doctoral College is committed to embedding EDI in all of its policies and processes, and by widening access to postgraduate study to traditionally underrepresented groups, including BAME students and those from the most deprived communities in Scotland and the rest of the world.
 The Doctoral College wishes to attract the greatest diversity of applications to this scheme and will ensure that recruitment processes are robust and unbiased.

-Each scholarship covers the University tuition fee as well as a stipend equal to the UKRI minimum rate for the relevant academic year of study, approximately £15, 590 per year.
-Subject to satisfactory progress, the scholarship is offered for 3 and a half years (or pro-rata for part time).
+Each scholarship covers the University tuition fee as well as a stipend of £15,609p.a.
+Subject to satisfactory progress, the scholarships are awarded for between three and four years as agreed by the School/Deanery (or pro-rata for part time).

-The awards are open to UK and overseas students applying to start their first year of study for an on campus research degree in 2021-2022.
+The awards are open to UK and overseas students applying to start their first year of study for an on-campus research degree in 2022-2023.

-Applicants must have already applied for admission to a full-time or part-time on campus PhD research programme of study at the University.
+Applicants must have already applied for admission to a full-time or part-time on campus PhD research programme of study at Moray House School of Education and Sport.
 We encourage applicants who wish to apply for this scholarship to make contact with their academic school regarding any admission deadlines.

 Please check the Entry Requirements for your proposed programme of study for details of other acceptable English language qualifications.